 Children’s Summer Reading Program

 Teens entering grades 8 to 13 (current high school seniors) may apply to be volunteers for the Stratford Library Children’s Department summer program.
 Applicants should be self motivated, responsible, and should enjoy working with children.
 Registration and Orientation are required.
 Please contact Caitlin Augusta at 203-385-4165 for more information.
+This program is now full.
+Please contact us in the fall for more volunteer opportunities.

 Teen Services Department

 Students entering 7th thru 12th grade can volunteer in the Teen & Circulation Departments.
 Volunteers work quite independently helping with and learning a variety of clerical tasks.
 This volunteer experience is perfect for teens wanting to gain workplace experience before their first job or looking to enhance their college applications.
 Volunteers should be self motivated, be able to pay attention to detail and be able to work independently.
 Please contact Teresa Neville at 203-385-4167 for more information.
+This program is now full.
+Please contact us in the fall for more volunteer opportunities.

 Teens entering 9th grade and up: Interested in emerging technologies?
 Join the Library’s uCreate Volunteer Team! uCreate volunteers will: receive training on a variety of equipment and technology in the Library’s makerspace, the uCreate Space; assist with monthly uCreate programs like 3D Printing for Beginners and uCreate: Play!; and provide one-on-one equipment/technology training for Library users of all ages.
 Please contact Chris Bacchiocchi at 203.385.4164 for more information.